Retro Kitchen Design

 Is the style you have been drawn to retro?
 If so, does it seem to have been influenced by a particular era, is it art deco or 1950’s?
 Most retro kitchen designs are inspired by the 1950s when the new consumerism really took off, and kitchen appliances became the housewife’s favorite items.

 What is your favorite color scheme?
-Is it the classic red, black and white or maybe the brighter jades, turquoise and shocking pink that attract you?
+Is it the classic red, black, and white, or maybe the brighter jades, turquoise, and shocking pink that attract you?

 Secondly, you will need to consider your budget.
 Are you lucky enough to be able to completely remodel your kitchen or do you want to add splashes of retro with new kitchen accessories?
 If you are working on a small budget, go to your kitchen and look honestly at what you already have.
 Maybe, you could repaint the cupboards or the walls a bright retro color.

 Thirdly, how much space do you have in your kitchen?
-Can you fit freestanding appliances, such as a large retro inspired Smeg fridge in bright pink!
+Can you fit freestanding appliances, such as a large retro-inspired Smeg fridge in bright pink!
 Or do you have room for a plastic and chrome table and chairs or even a diner-style booth?
 Read: Eclectic Dining Room Ideas

 Retro-inspired design should include elements of bright colors, chrome, plastic or formic, and vinyl floors usually in a checkerboard pattern.
 Combine these materials and colors with kitchen appliances that have a softer, curved design.
 Also, remember that in the 1950s kitchen appliances would have been freestanding and very noticeable and not fitted in and discrete.

-Finally, add decorative items such as vintage tea towels or replica old tin advertising signs or even road signs, think Route 66.
+Finally, add decorative items such as vintage tea towels or replica old tin advertising signs, or even road signs, think Route 66.
 Colored glass works very well in a 1950’s inspired kitchen; sundae glasses in sherbet colors will transport you back to an innocent age.

 Article Source: http://EzineArticles.com/6340312

-Related-Searches: retro kitchen cabinets, retro kitchen appliances, modern kitchen colours, vintage style kitchen, 1950s kitchen remodel, country living kitchen ideas, retro paint colors kitchen, minimalist interior design, industrial interior design, interior design styles, rustic interior design, vintage retro interior design, contemporary interior design, art deco interior design, vintage interior design, vintage retro bedroom ideas, retro kitchen design, kitchen designs, vintage kitchens, retro kitchen appliances
+Related-Searches: retro kitchen cabinets, retro kitchen appliances, modern kitchen colors, vintage style kitchen, 1950s kitchen remodel, country living kitchen ideas, retro paint colors kitchen, minimalist interior design, industrial interior design, interior design styles, rustic interior design, vintage retro interior design, contemporary interior design, art deco interior design, vintage interior design, vintage retro bedroom ideas, retro kitchen design, kitchen designs, vintage kitchens, retro kitchen appliances